emmarklein/RNAseq_pipeline/README.md

 Who is excited to work with RNA-seq data?

 This repository includes everything you need for genome mapping.
 Raw FASTQ files serve as input and undergo genome mapping to a reference.
-We will go through this process step by step, using the T2T and GRCh38 references.
+We will go through this process step by step, using T2T and GRCh38.

 Here is the typical RNA-seq pipeline flow...